 The Musical Theater Concentration prepares students to pursue professional careers in musical theater, theater, television and film, or to pursue graduate study.
 The coursework provides the highest caliber of training possible within the context of a liberal arts education, so students can thrive either in a graduate conservatory program or in the profession.
 Through intensive and varied classes combined with experiential work in minimalist to full-scale productions, students develop the skills needed for creative communication and artistic leadership, tools they will need to pursue their professional goals.
 Students study with the Department of Theater and Boyer College of Music and Dance’s excellent full-time faculty as well as Visiting Instructors from the professional musical theater.

-Interested incoming theater students are auditioned by the Head of Musical Theater, Director of Movement and a representative from Acting to gain entrance into the Musical Theater Concentration.
+Interested incoming theater students are auditioned by the Head of Musical Theater, Director of Movement, Head of Undergraduate Acting, and the Boyer College of Music and Dance’s Head of Voice to gain entrance into the Musical Theater Concentration.
 The audition is rigorous and includes singing, dancing and acting.
 High school seniors, college freshmen, and transfer students are invited to audition for acceptance into the Musical Theater Concentration.

-- February 23, 2014 - 10:00AM and 1:00PM
+- Sunday, October 26, 2014 - 10:00AM

-- March 9, 2014 - 10:00AM and 1:00PM
+- Saturday, March 14, 2015 - 10:00AM and 1:30PM

 Please e-mail email@example.com to request an audition appointment.
-In your e-mail, include whether you prefer the morning or afternoon session on the audition date you selected (for example: "February 8 - morning").
+In your e-mail, include a request for a date and time frame(for example: "March 14 - morning").

 - Picture and Resume

-- Participation in a dance call, bring appropriate dance clothes.
+- Participation in a Dance Call

 Course of Study